octoblu/meshblu/readme.md

 Docker
 ------

-The default Dockerfile will run Skynet, MongoDB and Redis in a single container to make quick experiments easier.
+The default Dockerfile will run Meshblu, MongoDB and Redis in a single container to make quick experiments easier.

-You'll need docker installed, then to build the Skynet image:
+You'll need docker installed, then to build the Meshblu image:

 From the directory where the Dockerfile resides run.